● Lee Quo Wei Law Library: 3943 8641

 Hong Kong e-Legislation (HKeL) is an electronic database of Hong Kong legislation established under section 3 of the Legislation Publication Ordinance (Cap.
 614).
 It is maintained by the Department of Justice.
 HKeL provides current and past versions of consolidated legislation dating back to 30 June 1997 and PDF copies marked “verified copy” have official legal status.
 Different searching and viewing modes are available to facilitate access to law.

 Verified copies of legislation with legal status will be progressively made available on HKeL for official use.
 In parallel, the existing Loose-leaf Edition of the Laws of Hong Kong will be phased out gradually.

-: From 1 July 2018, the Hong Kong e-Legislation will be the onl government legislation website.
-The previous Bilingual Laws Information System (http://blis.gov.hk) will be discontinued.
+: As of 1 July 2018, the Hong Kong e-Legislation has become the only government legislation website.
+The previous Bilingual Laws Information System (http://blis.gov.hk) has been discontinued.